vpdotnet/mobile-ios/CONTRIBUTING.md

 # Contribution Guidelines
-Private Internet Access welcomes community contributions, and are always looking for ways in which to improve.
+VP.NET welcomes community contributions, and are always looking for ways in which to improve.
 Please take a look at our contribution guidelines, and get involved with the PIA community.

 ## Bugs and Issues
 Have you found a bug?
 Is our software behaving in an unexpected way?
 Please check the open issues for duplicates -- perhaps a fix is already in development, or maybe a solution has already been published.